notapixelstudio/the_chosen_one/docs/main.md

 	- white
 		- wrong
 			- "Poor little angel.
 I'll send you back to heaven in a minute."
+	- blue
+		- wrong
+			- "I feel like Gargamel..."
+			- "Roses are red, humans are blue / I just can't eat flowers, so I will eat you."
 - weapon
 	- wrong
 		- "I get that the toy shop has cheaper prices, but still..."